 If you have widened your search for trainee teachers to include candidates with non-specific or lower classification degrees, then you’re not alone.
 In fact, with limited evidence to show that a teacher holding a degree in their teaching subject will improve pupil’s outcomes, there is no reason that trainee teachers with non-matching degrees shouldn’t become great teachers given the right support, guidance and training.

 We all know that strong subject knowledge is fundamental for any trainee teacher, regardless of their background, but not all candidates come with it fresh in their mind.
-Improving this knowledge before they begin their teacher training with a Subject Knowledge Enhancement (SKE) course not only gives them a head start with their development, but it also provides you with an insight into their areas for improvement, which will help to shape their training, come September.
+This doesn’t need to be an obstacle for your trainees.
+They can improve their knowledge before they begin teacher training using a Subject Knowledge Enhancement (SKE) course.
+These courses give trainees a head start with their development, but it also provides you, as their provider, insight into areas for improvement, which will help to shape their training, come September.

 These reports are written by the trainee’s Pathway Tutor- a qualified teacher and subject specialist who supports them throughout their SKE course.
 For each session that your trainee completes they will be given feedback and a ‘RAG’ (red, amber, green) traffic light rating to indicate their progress.
 The checkpoint report is then written based on the session feedback from that period, providing you with a regular update of your trainee’s progress.